Follow us on social media for daily Scripture comments and more at MeWe, Facebook or YouTube.

 It was in attempting to solve this problem that the idea of penance developed.
 It was later corrupted into a way of trying to earn salvation, but the original idea was good.
 There needed to be some way for the offender to make restitution to his victim [not the church] when the courts failed.

 1. Forgiveness comes first from God - whether or not man gives it.
-A sin that is confessed to God and forsaken is forgiven and they can walk in their new life.
+A sin that is confessed to God and forsaken is forgiven, and they can walk in their new life.
 The past is gone.

 3. In cases where the authorities do not take action even with a confession, the best interests of the victim must be the paramount consideration.
 In a serious crime - as far as Biblical law is concerned - the criminal is a dead man [or woman].
-What that means in a practical sense is that the victim or their protectors [especially if the victim is a minor] determines what, if any, contact is proper.
+What that means in a practical sense is that the victim or their protectors [especially if the victim is a minor] determine what, if any, contact is proper.

 4. Certainly, if the crime caused any financial loss, the repentant criminal is responsible for restoring what was taken.
 This includes medical expenses and time lost from work [Ex.
 21:19, Luke 19:8-9].